Osamwonyi18/Bike-Sales-Analysis-and-Visualisation-using-Excel/README.md

 ## ⚠️ Challenges Faced & Solutions

-### 1️⃣ Duplicate Country Entries in Pivot Table
+### Duplicate Country Entries in Pivot Table
 **Issue:** When creating the Pivot Table, "United States" appeared **three times** instead of once.

 **Cause:** This happened due to **inconsistent spacing** in the dataset, where extra spaces were present in some entries of the "Country" column.

 **Solution:** I resolved this by applying the `TRIM()` function to the **Country Name** column, which removed any leading or trailing spaces.
 After refreshing the Pivot Table, "United States" appeared correctly as a single entry.
+It was a valuable learning experience for me because it highlighted the importance of data preparation in ensuring smooth analysis.